navikt/nav-ally/README.md

 > An automation tool for testing frontend applications against a set of web accessibility guidelines (WCAG 2 (A, AA, AAA), Section 508 etc).

 The tool can be a part of a build pipeline, but can also be used standalone to test any frontend application.
-You create a list of links in a *definition file* that can be either a plain Yaml-configuration or a Javascript based configuration.
+You create a list of links in a *definition file* that can be either a plain Yaml configuration or a Javascript based configuration.
 The tool supports preprocessing of the web sites before validation with an DSL built on top of Selenium Webdriver (ie. clicking a button to load additional data).
 It uses Axe under the hood to preform the actual web accessibility validation.
 <br />

 ## <a id="quick_start"> Quick start

+You must have ChromeDriver installed and set in the path, before starting.
+On MacOS/Linux, you can do that easily with Brew:

+0. `$ brew cask install chromedriver`

+    If you are planning to integrate with Jenkins, read about the [Docker-setup here](docker/README.md).

+    If you need to install ChromeDriver manually on Linux, see this [Docker file](docker/Dockerfile).

 1. Add the module to your project